mondoohq/docs/releases/2025-09-mondoo-release-highlights.md

 ## New and enhanced OS vulnerability detections

-Mondoo now supports the latest Linux distributions with support for Fedora 42, Raspbian 13, and Ubuntu 25.04.
+Mondoo now supports the latest Linux distributions with support for Fedora 42, Raspbian 13, Ubuntu 25.04, ​​RHEL Extended Update Support (EUS), and Enhanced Extended Update Support (E4S).
 Detection of vulnerabilities on Windows systems has been improved with support for Microsoft Exchange SU updates and improved .NET Framework detection, ensuring Mondoo always recognizes the latest features, packages, and updates installed on your systems.

 ## Expanded vulnerability detection for third-party applications